-Full TitleA Phase I Multiple Ascending Dose Study of DS-3032B, An Oral MDM2 Inhibitor, In Subjects with Advanced Solid Tumors or Lymphomas Back to top
+Full TitleA Phase I Multiple Ascending Dose Study of DS-3032B, An Oral MDM2 Inhibitor, In Subjects with Advanced Solid Tumors or Lymphomas (Version 3.0: 29-SEP-2015)

 The purpose of this study is to find the highest dose of the investigational drug DS-3032B that can be given safely in patients with advanced solid tumors and lymphomas that are not responding well to standard treatments or for which no standard treatment exists.
 DS-3032B works against cancer by blocking the activity of a protein called MDM2.